Resources for Expecting Parents!

 Lisa Chang offers incredible wisdom and info as she massages you.
 She provides deep tissue massage and relaxation, as she maps out your body to find the sweet spots you needed care for, and didn’t even know!
 Her foot massages are heavenly!

 TTC elevators serve 35 of the system’s 69 stations.
 These elevators are specially designed for people using wheelchairs, scooters, walkers, other mobility devices or with baby strollers.
 The TTC also operates and maintains escalators throughout the subway system.

-Here are some things to check out
+Here are some other things to check out.

 Pregnancy and Birth